MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ne-webservices-ws_security_binding_property_id.md

 ## -description

-              Identifies the properties used to specify security binding settings.
-Security binding settings are present in <a href="https://msdn.microsoft.com/6c0663e8-ae73-41a2-9273-50f53534926b">security bindings</a>
+Identifies the properties used to specify security
-that are used, in turn, in a <a href="https://msdn.microsoft.com/b9490f00-877c-4d9f-b361-eaca343cdee0">security description</a>.
+              binding settings.
+Security binding settings are present in <a href="https://msdn.microsoft.com/6c0663e8-ae73-41a2-9273-50f53534926b">security bindings</a>that are used, in turn, in a <a href="https://msdn.microsoft.com/b9490f00-877c-4d9f-b361-eaca343cdee0">security description</a>.

 This enumeration is used within the <a href="https://msdn.microsoft.com/f2790fd7-6f51-45a5-b2b6-e5aaaaca9660">WS_SECURITY_BINDING_PROPERTY</a> structure, which in turn is used in a <a href="https://msdn.microsoft.com/6c0663e8-ae73-41a2-9273-50f53534926b">WS_SECURITY_BINDING</a> structure.
 Not all values are applicable to all security bindings.
 Please see the individual descriptions for a list of security bindings that support the respective property.

-Note that the related enum <a href="https://msdn.microsoft.com/d5ba0170-2345-4144-9a60-25c0e638a283">WS_SECURITY_TOKEN_PROPERTY_ID</a>
-defines the keys for extracting fields from a security token instance.
+Note that the related enum <a href="https://msdn.microsoft.com/d5ba0170-2345-4144-9a60-25c0e638a283">WS_SECURITY_TOKEN_PROPERTY_ID</a>defines the keys for extracting fields from a security token instance.
-Thus, <a href="https://msdn.microsoft.com/f2790fd7-6f51-45a5-b2b6-e5aaaaca9660">WS_SECURITY_BINDING_PROPERTY</a> enables specifying security binding settings at channel / listener creation time to influence how a security token is created and used, whereas <b>WS_SECURITY_TOKEN_PROPERTY_ID</b>
-enables extracting fields out of a security token -- typically a security token from a received message when the channel and security are 'live'.
+Thus, <a href="https://msdn.microsoft.com/f2790fd7-6f51-45a5-b2b6-e5aaaaca9660">WS_SECURITY_BINDING_PROPERTY</a> enables specifying security binding settings at channel / listener creation time to influence how a security token is created and used, whereas <b>WS_SECURITY_TOKEN_PROPERTY_ID</b>enables extracting fields out of a security token -- typically a security token from a received message when the channel and security are 'live'.